Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_exercise.md

 ### (2) Automation

 - Similar to last week, add a GitHub Action workflow with three jobs:
-    - Style: Check whether all `cpp` and `hpp` files are formatted correctly using `clang-format` (see `README.md`).
+    - Style: Check whether all `cpp` and `hpp` files (in `src` and `tests` are formatted correctly using `clang-format` (see `README.md`).
     - Build: Check whether the code builds successfully.
     - Test: Check whether all tests run successfully.
 - Add a corresponding [GitHub workflow status badge](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge) to the `README.md`.

-### (3) Regression Testing

-- Add a workflow for a larger regression test.
-To this end, generate test data for a 250x250 matrix.
-The function `matrixIO::saveData` might come handy.

 ## Optional Task

 - Extend the automation with a [build matrix](https://docs.github.com/en/actions/using-jobs/using-a-build-matrix-for-your-jobs).
 Test whether your code builds in Debug and in Release mode, and with the gcc and the clang compiler.
 Make use of CMake variables to modify these parameters.

+## Hints and Remarks

+- When importing a project on GitHub, it could be that by default actions are disabled.
+You can enable them via `Settings -> Actions -> General -> Allow all actions`.
+- Be careful: the style job should not format the code, but rather report whether the code was formatted correctly or not.
+There are different ways how to do this.
+You could use the option `--dry-run`, but then you still need to interpret warnings as errors with `-Werror`.
+Or you could format inplace (`-i`) and use `git diff`.
+- Try to use the build from the build job for the tests in the test job by uploading and downloading the build as an artifact.
+Problem is that this way file permissions are not preserved.
+You can work around this problem, by archiving.
+See [the official workaround](https://github.com/actions/upload-artifact#maintaining-file-permissions-and-case-sensitive-files).
+Hint: There is also an action `download-artifact`.